 What is the Vancouver Women’s Library?

-The Vancouver Women’s Library is a free library, resource network, and community space for and by women and girls.
-We encourage intergenerational, intercultural conversations through our reading room, events, and programming, and believe in continuing the legacy of women-run bookstores, presses and libraries.
+We are a free lending library, resource network, and community space for and by women and girls.
+We encourage intergenerational, intercultural, multilingual conversations through our reading room, events, and programming, and believe in continuing the legacy of women-run bookstores, presses and libraries.
 Our membership has grown to over 400 women and girls in just one year, and our collection has expanded from 80 titles to well over 2000 and counting, in a variety of languages very much in demand.
 We are especially proud of our growing Spanish language collection and programming, with plans to expand multilingual children’s programming through collaboration with multilingual members and volunteers.

 Who started the library and who runs it?